AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 ## Contributor License Agreement

-Please visit [https://cla.microsoft.com/](https://cla.microsoft.com/) and sign the Contributor License Agreement.
+Please visit [https://cla.microsoft.com/](https://cla.microsoft.com/) and sign the Contributor License Agreements.
 You only need to do that once.
 We can not look at your code until you've submitted this request.

 ## Tests